wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 ###Goals

-In this session you will learn to:
+In this session you will learn how to:

 - include jQuery in your project
 - apply jQuery selectors to manipulate DOM elements in code